brahimdidi/math-magic/README.md

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
+Clone this repository then run these commends on your terminal. npm install npm run start # this will make webpack watching for your changes in code npm run test #This is to run the tests on the count method **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**